therundmc/docker-media-server-rspbr/README.md

 If you would like to contribute to this project, please fork the repo and submit a pull request with your changes.

+## License

+This repository is licensed under the MIT License.
+See the LICENSE file for more information.

 ## Credit